 - 2.1 The cost of living crisis is being driven both by higher prices, especially energy, fuel and food, and a real-terms fall in incomes.
 In September 2022, inflation hit a 40 year high of 10.1%.
 Employment rates are historically high but this is accompanied by low productivity, real-terms wage decline and a record fall in living standards. - 2.2 The rise in energy prices has dominated attention but the cost of essentials such as food, clothing and petrol/diesel have risen rapidly over the past year.
 In September 2022, food price inflation was almost 15%.
-Further to this, rents and mortgages are rising.
-Interest rates have risen and are expected to rise further in the coming months. - 2.3 The cost of living crisis hits the poorest places and groups in society hardest.
+ONS data shows that Pasta prices rose 60%, tea jumped 65% and chips went up 39%.
+There were also large price increases for other everyday low-cost items including milk, biscuits and bread. - 2.3 Further to this, rents and mortgages are rising.
+Interest rates have risen and are expected to rise further in the coming months. - 2.4 As noted in the August report to this Executive, the cost of living crisis hits the poorest places and groups in society hardest.
 This is because the poorest groups spend a higher proportion of their income on essentials such as energy and food.
 The poorest areas have high rates of poverty, poor housing quality with high energy inefficiency, a heavy reliance on public services and low wage economies.
 They are far more vulnerable to the cost of living crisis.
-Institute for Fiscal Studies' (IFS) analysis shows that in October this year the poorest tenth are expected to have faced an average inflation rate of 14% compared to 10% for the richest tenth (this factors in the Energy Price Guarantee). - 2.4 A Joseph Rowntree Foundation survey of low-income households (in the bottom 40% of incomes), conducted in July 2022, shows the rising cost of essentials means a huge increase in families going without.
-It found 5.2 million households (45%) either cutting down on or skipping meals, or going hungry in the previous month, and 3.2 million (27%) unable to adequately heat their home since the start of 2022.
-Rather than having to choose between heating or eating, 2.3 million
+Institute for Fiscal Studies' (IFS) analysis shows that in October this year the poorest tenth are expected to have faced an average inflation rate of 14% compared to 10% for the richest tenth (this factors in the Energy Price Guarantee).